 Sign Language: My First 100 Words

 A great book to start with is “Sign Language: My First 100 Words” by Michiyo Nelson (Paperback, 2008).
 It is a small and concise book containing 100 words divided into categories (including feelings).
-The pictures are cute and colourful and do not intimidate a new learner.
+The pictures are cute and colorful and do not intimidate a new learner.

-For some signs it is helpful to have an experienced signer around to demonstrate the sign.
+For some signs, it is helpful to have an experienced signer around to demonstrate the sign.
 We feel that this is the case with more books/pictures because it is difficult to “capture” some motions into an illustration (disadvantage of print).
 A good book for a reasonable price.